 Employees struggle to stay on top of their phone, email, chat, conferencing, CRM, spreadsheets, text messaging, and social media.
 Every app is essential, yet they remain disjointed.
 Each message has a ding, pop, or buzz in a dizzying array of pop-ups — all competing for your undivided attention.

 If you haven’t felt this anxiety, you likely will soon.
 This conundrum is more common than you might expect.
-Enterprise software management provider Productiv surveyed 250 IT leaders at large organizations.They discovered that 83% of respondents said they use two or more messaging and office productivity applications.
-Nearly 40% of respondents have more than five applications open throughout the workday.
+A study surveying 250 IT leaders at large organizations found that 91% respondents said they use two or more messaging and office productivity applications.
+A study from Productiv showed that nearly 40% of respondents have more than five applications open throughout the workday.

 Beneath the surface is a demand for a unified communications platform to streamline work, increase productivity, and enhance the customer experience.